botswana-harvard/edc-rule-groups/README.md

         class Meta:
             app_label = 'edc_example'

+Rule group class declarations are placed in file `rule_groups.py` in the root of your application.
+They are registered in the order in which they appear in the file.
+All rule groups are available from the `site_rule_groups` global.

+### More on Rule Logic and Rule Predicates

+#### Rule Predicate values

+In the examples above, the rule `predicate` can only access values that can be found on the subjects's current `visit` instance or `registered_subject` instance.
 If the value you need for the rule `predicate` is not on either of those instances, you can pass a `source_model`.
 With the `source_model` declared you would have these data available:

 * current visit model instance
 * registered subject (see `edc_registration`)
 * source model instance for the current visit
 * queryset of source model for the current subject_identifier (more on this one later)

-Let's say the rules changes and instead of male/female you have car/bicycle.
+Let's say the rules changes and instead of refering to `gender` (male/female) you wish to refer to the value field of `favorite_transport` on model `CrfTransport`. `favorite_transport` can be "car" or "bicycle".
+You want the first rule `predicate` to read as:

+* "If `favorite_transport` is equal to `bicycle` then set the metadata `entry_status` for `crf_one` and `crf_two` to REQUIRED, if not, set both to NOT_REQUIRED"

+and the second to read as:

+* "If `favorite_transport` is equal to `car` then set the metadata `entry_status` for `crf_one` and `crf_two` to REQUIRED, if not, set both to NOT_REQUIRED".

 The field for car/bicycle, `favorite_transport` is on model `CrfTransport`.
 The RuleGroup might look like this:

     @register()
     class ExampleRuleGroup(RuleGroup):